Disclaimer: I do not own Harry Potter or any of its characters. If I did...Sirius, James and Remus would have never died and neither would Fred.

-"Oh that is easy, Mr. Black.
+"Oh that is easy, Sirius.
 If Minister Fudge had given Harry the opportunity to prove he was telling the truth, then they would have to admit to being wrong.
 They don't like doing that," Luna answered with a shrug.

 "More like the Ministry would rather tell a complete lie than to admit they have been incompetent fools, even if it means innocent people suffer for their incompetence," Remus added angrily with a glance at Sirius, who indeed was a victim of the Ministry's incompetence.

 "Thank you Luna.," he smiled at her and Luna answered it without hesitation.
-"The pleasure was mine, Sirius," she sat down again, oblivious to the stares directed at her as she sat back down and Harry had to admire her nerve.
+"The pleasure was mine, Sirius," she seemed oblivious to the stares directed at her as she sat back down and Harry had to admire her nerve.

-"The incompetence of the Ministry is not something I will allow to continue anymore.
-You may lie to the adults all you want, but these children deserve a fighting chance.
-It doesn't matter what House they belong in, each and every one of them should be given the opportunity to know the truth and prepare themselves for what is sure to come, no matter what side they will take," Sirius said with a glance at the Slytherin table before he returned his attention to Umbridge, and Harry followed it, surprised she hadn't interrupted them.
+"The incompetence of the Ministry is not something I will allow to continue any longer.
+It doesn't matter where these children come from; what house they come from, every single one of them should be given the opportunity to know the truth and prepare themselves for that is coming, no matter what side they might end up choosing," Sirius glanced at the Slytherin table before returning his attention to the Great Hall at large.

 "I am going to use your Pensieve to do what you should have done the morning after Voldemort was resurrected.
-Instead of using your status in the Wizarding World to protect Harry from ridicule and showing everyone what had happened so they could see for themselves that he had been telling the truth, you let the Ministry sketch him as a lying attention seeking lunatic."
+Instead of using your status in the Wizarding World to protect Harry from ridicule and show everyone what had happened so they could prepare for the fight that is no doubt coming, you let the Ministry sketch him as a lying attention seeking lunatic."

 "This is the third occurrence in which you failed to do your job properly and I am sick of waiting for you to take action.
 I'm taking all options away from you before it gets us all killed."

 Even now, though Sirius clearly had his temper completely under control, Dumbledore looked weary to be at the receiving end of it.

-At Sirius' whistle, Fawkes appeared out of nowhere to drop Dumbledore's personal Pensieve into Sirius' waiting hands before landing on his shoulder; seemingly unaware of the ripple of shock going through the crowd at the sight of Dumbledore's familiar taking Sirius' side.
+At Sirius' whistle, Fawkes appeared out of nowhere to drop Dumbledore's personal Pensieve into Sirius' waiting hands before landing on his shoulder; seemingly unaware of the ripple of shock going through the crowd at the sight of Dumbledore's familiar taking Sirius' side so clearly.

 Harry glanced at the Headmaster, who looked more shocked than anyone else to see Fawkes showing Sirius obvious affection by rubbing his head against Sirius' cheek and he didn't try to hide his grin as the phoenix seemed equally unimpressed by Dumbledore's lack of action as Sirius was.

-"It is in good condition," she confirmed as she handed the Pensieve back to Sirius, ignoring Dumbledore's betrayed expression and Umbridge's glare as she revealed not to be stuck to her seat.
+"It is in good condition," she confirmed, rising to her feet to hand the Pensieve back to Sirius, ignoring the betrayed expression and Umbridge's glare as she revealed not to be stuck to her seat.

-Sirius thanked them both before passing the Pensieve to Remus, who walked over to the Gryffindor table to place it on the table beside him, and turning to Harry, his grey eyes softening empathically as he nodded to him.
+Sirius thanked them both before passing the Pensieve to Remus, who walked over to the Gryffindor table to place it on the table there while Sirius turned to Harry; his grey eyes softening emphatically as he nodded to him.

 Taking a deep breath, Harry gave a nod as he knew Sirius wanted him to give him the memory of that night.
-He closed his eyes as he mentally pulled the memory to the front of his mind as Sirius had taught him the previous summer along with Occlumency, believing it to be a good idea to shield his mind against Voldemort with the things he had seen in his dreams in fourth year.
+He closed his eyes and mentally pulled the memory to the front of his mind like Sirius had taught him during their Occlumency lessons the previous summer; believing it to be a good idea to shield his mind against Voldemort with the things he had seen in his dreams during his fourth year.

-He felt the tip of Sirius' wand softly tap his head and the sensation of the memory being removed before he opened his eyes in time to see the silvery white substance fly into the Pensieve and swirling there.
+Feeling the tip of Sirius' wand softly against his temple, Harry didn't fight the sensation of the memory being removed and opened his eyes in time to see the silvery white substance fly into the Pensieve, swirling there.

-Sirius moved closer while raising his hand to his shoulder, making Fawkes hop onto his hand before Sirius moved the bird to Harry's lap where the Phoenix settled immediately.
+Sirius moved closer, raising his arm to his shoulder so that Fawkes could hop onto his wrist before he moved the bird to Harry's lap where the Phoenix immediately settled.

-Sirius moved to stand before the Pensieve and Harry glanced at him confused for a moment as he knew his godfather didn't need to actually touch the Pensieve to activate it.
+As Sirius moved to stand before the Pensieve, Harry looked up to him confused as he knew the man didn't need to actually touch the Pensieve to activate it.
 But almost immediately he realised that this position shielded Harry almost completely from seeing anything around him; Remus from the side and Sirius from the front, shielding him from having to see the memory again.

-Harry was under the protection of these two dangerous men.
-And although almost everyone at school had known Remus while he was a professor and most had liked the man, something which had hardly changed after they had found out he was a werewolf, they knew he was calm, collected and kind.
+Harry was under the protection of these two dangerous men and although everyone at school who had known Remus as a teacher had liked the man; something which had hardly changed after they had been told he was a werewolf, they knew he was calm, collected and kind.

 But they also knew he had been one hell of a teacher and pretty powerful.